Joralf/acato_assessment/README.md

 # Acato Front-End Assessment #

 This Single Page Application is build for the Acato Assessment.
 It can be used to view employees and add employees via a form.
+It has some minor form validation on the add employees form and employees can be filtered by name and/or role.

 ## Overview Of Activities ##